 Giving updates on the containment efforts of the virus in the state during a pressing conference further disclosed that the state government will soon issue a policy on the use of facemasks, adding that already the state has commenced mass production of local face mask.

 Abayomi explained that families of dead COVID-19 patients can collect the bodies of their loved ones after the bodies have been decontaminated and put in double plastic bags and finally placed in a sealed coffin.

 “There are no existing laws that empowered us to deny the families of deceased bodies.
 The protocol for managing death from COVID-19 is that the body is decontaminated, and then placed in special body bags; sometimes you can double it then place in a casket.
 And the coffin is sealed.
 Then the family will be given an opportunity to come and collect the body and take him for burial.

 The only issue is that in relation to the existing laws, the burial will have no more than 25 people including the grave-digger in attendance.
 So there is no current law that allows us to deny relatives the body of the person that died of COVID-19.
 It is just to be done in a procedure that doesn’t expose family members and relatives to danger.”

-Abayomi disclosed that wearing of face masks does not protect against COVID-19 Infection but rather protect people around an infected person from the an increase amount of aerosol generated from coughing or sneezing.
+Abayomi disclosed that wearing of face masks does not protect against COVID-19 infection but rather protect people around an infected person from an increased amount of aerosol generated from coughing or sneezing.

-He said the Governor of Lagos State, Babajide Sanwo-Olu has already given instructions that tailors and seamstresses should be commissioned to commence mass production of locally made face masks from a standard design that has been given to them.
+He said the Governor of Lagos State, Babajide Sanwo-Olu, has already given instructions that tailors and seamstresses should be commissioned to commence mass production of locally made face masks from a standard design that have been given to them.